ceyhunbaskoc/MedievalSideScrollerProject-Unity/README.md

 ## 🗺️ Village Management
 - **Balance Economy and Defense:** Manage your funds wisely to maintain a strong defense while growing your village.
 - **Recruit and Equip:** Use your money to recruit villagers and equip them with bows or tools.
 - **Build Strategically:** Choose where to place towers and walls based on enemy attack patterns.

+---

+## 🛠️ Building Construction Logic
+- **Our main character arrives at an object that can be turned into a building (stone, mound of earth, bush, etc.) and fills the money slots.**
+- **The building enters the construction process and the nearest builders rush to the construction site.**
+- **The more builders there are in a construction site, the faster the construction will be finished.**
+- **When the building is completed, a sum of money is deducted according to the value of the building and the builder receives this money.**
+- **Builder gives it to us when he is next to our character.**